eclipse-hono/hono/site/content/deployment/openshift.md

 {{% note title="Let's encrypt" %}}
-As [Let's encrypt](https://letsencrypt.org/) now supports wildcard certificates, having proper certificates may one be a few commands away for you.
+As [Let's encrypt](https://letsencrypt.org/) now supports wildcard certificates, having proper certificates may only be a few commands away for you.
 {{% /note %}}

 In general, `curl` commands require the parameter `--insecure` in order to